renovatebot/renovate/lib/modules/platform/gerrit/index.md

 **Current Workarounds/Changes to git-based-commands:**

 They should be moved behind the Platform interface (optionally) to avoid such workarounds.
-Perhaps it should be possible in the future to integrate a platform which is not based on git.
+Perhaps it should be possible in the future to integrate a platform which is not based on Git.

 - registerBranch()
   A new method which allows to register virtual branches (not really exists) including commitSHA and whether they have been "modified" from another user. (see isBranchModified below)